joost-morsink/Rest/docs/typeDesc.md

 The Float `TypeDescriptor` is not supposed to be interpreted as having accuracy or inaccuracy.
 Precision constraints might be added in a future version.

-### Type forms
+### Type kinds
 If a registration of a certain type is not yet present, the creator must create a descriptor, and it does so by checking whether types fit a particular form.
+These forms are called kinds, which are organized in a kind pipeline.
+This pipeline tries the registered kinds in sequence, until it can find a kind that is able to create a type descriptor for the type.

+A kind implements the `TypeDescriptorCreator.IKind` interface, and the pipeline the `TypeDescriptorCreator.IKindPipeline` interface.
+Both interfaces have essentially the same signature.

-At the moment the following forms are checked:
+At the moment the following kinds are configured in the default pipeline:

 * Nullability
 * Dictionaries
 * Sequential collections
+* F# union types
 * Disjoint union types
 * Records
 * Units